Books & Reading

 Also valuable: The Courage to Be Disliked (Kishimi), Bowling Alone (Putnam)

-Act: "Love Others Actively"
+Act: "Love Others Fiercely"

 1